j-Sans/StrategyGame/README.md

 The game can either be run as a hosting client or just as a client.
 One player must host, and other clients can join if they are on the same local network.
 To connect the host's name must be entered.
 Currently it is displayed on the console of the hosting player.
 When ready, the host can begin.

+The project has been written such that the host and client are completely separatable.
+For that reason, a server could run the host and connect over the internet to individual clients.

 In the game, there are three main interface panels of the GUI, the left and right sides and the bottom.
-Currently, the bottom has no function, but may later be used to give messages and game updates.
+The bottom is used to give messages and game updates.
 The left will have general settings and buttons, but currently only has a "Leave Game" option that returns to the menu.
 The right menu is empty initially, but is updated to show information of the selected tile.
 If that is a creature or building, its health, energy, and stats will be displayed.

 ## Program information